airnandez/sw-lsst-eu/docs/installation.rst

     sudo apt-get --yes install cvmfs

 .. hint::
-   **Manual installation on Ubuntu**: If you prefer not to add CERN's package repository to your computer, you can directly download the latest version of the required package from the `CERN package repository <https://cernvm.cern.ch/portal/filesystem/downloads>`_ and manually install it using ``dpkg``.
+   **Manual installation on Ubuntu**: If you prefer not to add CERN's package repository to your computer or to choose a specific version of the software, you can directly download the desired version of the relevant package from the `CERN package repository <https://cernvm.cern.ch/portal/filesystem/downloads>`_ and manually install it using ``dpkg``.

 Step 2: Configure the LSST repository